cierelabs/json_spirit/README.md

 json spirit
 ===========

-A json library using Boost.Spirit 2.x for the parser.
+A json library using Boost.Spirit V2 and X3 for the parser.

 The primary goal of the json spirit library was to create a conformant json parser that resulted in a json object that could be manipulated much like in javascript or python.